 Those of you who are familiar with Platter Talk may be of the opinion that we feature some pretty fancy foods.
 Those of you who know me personally know that there is nothing fancy about me.

 Even a bald, overweight man in his early 50’s can dress up nicely every now and then.
 Thus, it is the same with food.
 I like it simple and I like it tasty.
 This easy roast chicken recipe is really what I am all about.

 Every time I cook, I like to learn something new.
 With this simple chicken recipe, I learned how to truss the bird which is quite simple and as I read and subsequently learned for myself, important for creating an evenly roasted chicken that is juicy throughout and easy on the eyes.

-The video below offers an excellent demonstration in trussing a chicken.
+The video below offers an excellent demonstration of how to truss a chicken.

 As I’m writing this post, there is a background chorus of crackling coming from our kitchen oven.
 In this very hot oven, I have a chicken roasting nicely in one of our oven-safe all-clad pans with which I have come to have a very close relationship.

-You see, after this very simply prepared chicken is finished roasting, we are going to allow it to set in this versatile pan, and then baste it in the juices that settle.
+After this easy roast chicken recipe finishes roasting, we are going to allow it to set in this versatile pan, and then baste it in the juices that settle.
 If I want, I may just serve the bird within this favorite cooking vessel of mine.